Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 A **vulnerability** is any internal weakness in the system that can be exploited.
 A **threat** is an external factor that can use a vulnerability to damage the system (disaster, hacker...).

+The typical flow is :
+- threat analysis
+- ALE calculation
+- risk analysis, using the ALE to prioritize the risks
+- business impact analysis based on the risk analysis

 There are 4 strategies to address a risk :
 - **Avoid** : change the strategy to eliminate the existence of the risk
 - **Transfer** : pass the risk to a 3rd party (insurance)